 I was comparing and searching for preschools the entire 2018, finding locations and good brands nearby to where I was living before I got divorced, asking other moms for opinions and listening to advice base on experience.

 Sometime around August last year, Gymboree came up with a preschool program.
 Since Daniel was already used to and love the teachers, I wanted to sign him up for the semester.
 It was bloody expensive.
 While I wanted so much to have some time off in a day (even if it was just three hours!) to do me-things, the ex husband wasn’t so keen about the idea.
-In fact, he made me feel entirely irresponsible and selfish for even thinking about wanting to have three hours to myself that I would send my son to school.

 I send Daniel to preschool full-day.
 His classes and activities start at eight and end at three pm.
 Even this choice of mine was made to feel inadequate or wrong.
 Just because you send your child to school for 4 hours in a day, it doesn’t mean mine is the right or wrong choice.
 Some of us have different priorities or work or get to enjoy such luxuries in life.
 Some moms get to stay home with a helper and take videos of their cats all day.
 Some parents send their kids to school as early as 7am (or earlier!) and only pick them up from daycare at 6pm.
 Do you have to judge them if that’s the only thing that could work because they have to put food on the table?

 Honestly, I can’t even think of the future or a career because of the amount of responsibility that comes with being a single mom.
 Because I always try to put my son first.
 Do I want to be working 9-5 and unable to attend relevant events in school with him?
 Do I want to miss important days such as graduation, sports or parent-teacher meetings?
 Truly, I don’t want to.
 Not only that he only has me to rely on these days, I don’t want to give false hopes and I constantly try to put him first above all else, like a parent should.